Information to media

 Women’s Bank is a charity fund and a volunteer network supporting women’s entrepreneurship and income generation in developing countries in accordance with principles of sustainable development.
 Women’s Bank brings together business, development cooperation and public sector experts and volunteers.

 Women’s Bank has over 40 active local groups around Finland.
 Groups organize fundraising activites and events to help women in developing countries.
 All those working in the Women’s Bank local groups are volunteers.

 Where does the money come from?

-Women’s Bank’s volunteers around Finland organize hundreds of fundraising events all over Finland.
+Women’s Bank operates solely on donations.
+Monthly donours and “shareholders” guarantee the sustainability of our work and volunteers organize hundreds of fundraising events all over Finland.
 You can read about our activities here (Finnish).

 How are donations used?